-Ah, I must've still had the hippogriff-in-the-lamplights look on my face.
-I quickly mustered a smile.
+Ah, I must've still had the hippogriff-in-the-lamplights look on my face, so I quickly mustered a smile.
 "Oh, it's nothing.
 I'm just…feeling a bit of indigestion is all.
-I think I'm gonna head to my room and rest a bit."
+I think I'm going head to my room and rest a bit."

 "But Potions is going on right now," he stated, pointing behind him.

 "Oh, er, yeah… Well, I can explain to Professor Slughorn later."
-I tensed when Scorpius joined me and looked me up and down.
+I tensed when Scorpius joined me on my step and looked me up and down.
 I really hoped he wouldn't press me.

 "You know, you don't look too good, Sander.
 I'll walk you back to your dormitory.
 And not as a Head Boy, but as your mate."

-I turned around after shedding my outer robe.
-I put my pack on the chair.
+I turned around fully after shedding my outer robe, and I put my pack on the nearby armchair.
 "What happened?"
 I asked.

 "Sure you're not," he stated with a kind smile.
 But I got the feeling that he didn't believe me one bit.

 Oh… His eyes forced it out of me, damn it.
 See the effect he has?
 He can get me to laugh, he can get me to take my mind off things, but he can also get me to speak.
 "I…had an altercation with Dominique."

 He stared at me.
 "Oh.
 I'm sorry, mate.
 Witches can be real…witches."

 "We broke up."